ipv6tech-gh/cloud-networking-101/oracle_notes.md

 ![oci](oracle/oci.png)

-**Region** - a location that oracle has a presense
+**Region** - a location that oracle has a presence
-    - several locations with many availability domains, many with one availablity domain **Availablity Domain** - one or more data centers, in regions that have multiple Availability domains, these can operate independently from each other and keep going even if one availability domain goes offline.
+    - several locations with many availability domains, many with one availability domain **Availability Domain** - one or more data centers, in regions that have multiple Availability domains, these can operate independently from each other and keep going even if one availability domain goes offline.
 **Fault Domain** - Each fault domain has a minimum of three racks that have compute, load balancing and network type resources.

 ### Virtual Cloud Network (VCN)